 Please find further detailed information on the School of Languages, Cultures and Linguistics (SLCL) application process HERE.

-- Real-Espinosa, Juan Manuel (ongoing): Apps and Second Language Acquisition: a qualitative research on the contribution of apps for learning Spanish as a Foreign Language (Supervisor: Assoc Prof Charo Hernandez, Spanish and Portuguese Studies)
+- Real-Espinosa, Juan Manuel (ongoing): An evaluation of commercial MALL apps for learning Spanish as a Foreign Language: a study on the alignment of Babbel, Busuu and Duolingo with the Action-Oriented Approach (Supervisor: Assoc Prof Charo Hernandez, Spanish and Portuguese Studies)

 - Polotto, Maria Lydia (ongoing).
-Topic: The Dialogue between Gender/Genre in Manuel Puig’s Narrative: the Articulation of Aesthetical Experimentation and Political Denunciation in his novels (Supervisor: Dr Pascale Baker, Spanish and Portuguese Studies)
+Topic: The Dialogue between Gender/Genre in Manuel Puig’s Narrative: the Articulation of Aesthetical Experimentation and Political Denunciation in his novels (Supervisor: Dr Pascale Baker and Dr Diana Battaglia, Spanish and Portuguese Studies)

-- Caffè, Emanuela (ongoing).
-Topic: Hybridism, re-writing and re-appropriation: Elena Ferrante.
-Supervisor: Dr Ursula Fanning (Italian Studies)
+- Caffè, Emanuela (2022).
+Topic: Hybridism, re-writing and re-appropriation: Elena Ferrante (Supervisor: Dr Ursula Fanning, Italian Studies)

-- Cataldi, Bianca Rita (ongoing).
+- Cataldi, Bianca Rita (2022).
 Topic: Ou Topos: The Impact of Literature and Utopia on Industrialised Italy and Europe during the Twentieth Century.
 Supervisor: Dr Ursula Fanning (Italian Studies)

-- Dunne, Emma (ongoing).
-Topic: Happiness in the Works of Isabelle de Charrière.
-Supervisor: Dr Síofra Pierse (French and Francophone Studies)
+- Dunne, Emma (2022).
+Topic: Happiness in the Works of Isabelle de Charrière (Supervisor: Dr Síofra Pierse, French and Francophone Studies)

 - Maguire, Peter (2019): Topic: Generational Differences in Representations of the Spanish Civil War (Supervisor: Dr Jeremy Squires, Spanish and Portuguese Studies)